MicrosoftDocs/power-automate-docs/articles/desktop-flows/desktop-flow-connections.md

 1. Provide the machine (or on-premises data gateway) information and device credentials:

-   - **Connect:** Select if you want to connect to machine, machine group or on-premises data gateway.
+   - **Connect:** Select if you want to connect to a machine, a machine group or an on-premises data gateway.

       To connect to a machine or a machine group, select **Directly to machine**, and choose the appropriate machine or machine group in  **Machine or machine group**.